 Here is our list of the best team building books.

 Team building books are guides that outline essential steps of building strong and productive teams.
-Accomplished industry leaders write these books to help managers form successful teams.
-Team building books share tips and tricks for building cooperative skills and creating a positive culture.
+Accomplished industry leaders write these books to help employees and managers form successful teams.

 Specifically, this list includes: